oraclesean/RMOUG2023/README.md

     `docker images`

+* Open the [lab scripts](https://github.com/oraclesean/oracle-container-lab) in a browser window.

 * OPTIONAL: Before you can build your own images, [download the Oracle 19c installation binaries from https://www.oracle.com/database/technologies/oracle-database-software-downloads.html](https://www.oracle.com/database/technologies/oracle-database-software-downloads.html).

     *IMPORTANT: No matter what OS you're using, download the 19.3 ZIP file for Linux x86-64!*